Algeria national badminton team: Women's team

 The Algerian women's team debuted in the 1999 Pan Arab Games.
 In 2018, the women's team debuted in the 2018 All Africa Women's Team Championship and reached the semifinals but lost to Mauritius.
 The team almost qualified for the 2020 Uber Cup when they finished 2nd at the 2020 All Africa Women's Team Championship.
 The team were halted in the group stage at the 2022 All Africa Women's Team Badminton Championship.

 Mixed team

 The mixed team debuted in the 2003 African Games.
 They later made their debut at the African Mixed Team Championships in 2006 and finished as runners-up.
 The team then won bronze in the 2007 African Games.
-In 2015, the team were halted in the quarter-finals after losing to Seychelles 1–3.
+In 2015, the team were halted in the quarter-finals after losing to Seychelles 3–1.
 In 2019, they lost in the quarter-finals of the 2019 African Mixed Team Championships.
 After a few months, the team came back stronger and reached the final of the 2019 African Games.
-The team lost 0–3 to Nigeria in the final.
+The team lost 3–0 to Nigeria in the final.

 In 2021, the team lost their chances of qualifying for the Sudirman Cup at the mixed team championships to Egypt.
 In 2023, they failed to enter the final of the African Mixed Team Championships after losing narrowly to Mauritius.
+At the 2025 African Mixed Team Championships, the team defeated host nation Cameroon and rivals Egypt in the group stage and advanced to the knockout stages.
+The team met Egypt for a second time in the semi-finals and defeated Egypt 3–2 to enter the finals.
+In the final, the team beat former champions Mauritius 3–1 and won the African Mixed Team Championships for the first time since the team's formation in 1996.
+The victory also granted Algeria qualification for its first ever appearance at the Sudirman Cup.